Introduction

 - Number of shares × Exercise price = Purchase price

-Documents
+Associated Documents

 Below is a sampling of the documents that may be generated in the Exercise Options workflow.
 Note that the documents vary based on whether or not the exercise includes unvested shares.

-Contractual agreement for the purchase of stock in the company at the exercise price.
+Option Exercise: Contractual agreement for the purchase of stock in the company at the exercise price.
 The document includes any limitations regarding the resale, transfer, and distribution of the shares.

-Contractual agreement for the purchase of stock in the company at the exercise price.
+Option Exercise and Restriction Agreement: Contractual agreement for the purchase of stock in the company at the exercise price.
 The document includes any limitations regarding the resale, transfer, and distribution of the shares.
 Further, the Restriction Agreement describes the terms under which unvested stock may be repurchased from the grantee.

-Filing your 83(b)
+Filing Your 83(b)

 If you exercise unvested options, you should consider making an election under Section 83(b) of the Internal Revenue Code.
 Filing an 83(b) can have important tax consequences.
 You should consult a tax advisor as to the advisability of making the Section 83(b) election.

 The system will assist you with filing your election using the File 83(b) workflow.
-Grants that are eligible for the election will have a "File 83(b)" option next to the appropriate grant on your equity transaction table.
-It is YOUR decision whether to file an 83(b), and although the system will make a cover letter and a Section 83(b) election form for you, only you can legally file the form.
-More information on 83(b) elections is available in IRS Publication 525, on the IRS website.
+Grants that are eligible for the election will have a File 83(b) option next to the appropriate grant in the My Equity page.
+It is your decision whether to file an 83(b), and although the system will make a cover letter and a Section 83(b) election form for you, only you can legally file the form.
+More information on 83(b) elections is available in IRS Publication 525 on the IRS website.

 It is important to note the following: if you decide to make the election, you only have 30 days from the date you purchased the equity to file with the IRS.
 After you file the 83(b), you will receive proof of your filing from the IRS.
 Upload the proof of filing to provide your company with evidence of your election, and complete the workflow.